RamitSharma991/RNDM/README.md

 An ios App Using Google Firebase and Cloud Firestore

 Things i worked on:
-- Firestore : fetching data snapshots
+- Firestore : fetching data snapshots, reloading dynamic data in tables
 - TableViews and Dynamic Cells

 Other services used: